andyw-lala/Tek7KTesters/Readout/README.md

 ### Outputs

 Output requires 16 bits of digital GPIO for the maximum of four current sinks, while this may be possible directly with specific members of the PSoC device family, it was highly desirable to be able to use the CY8CKIT-059, meaning that the available GPIO pin count was constrained.
-Initially a Microchip MCP23S17 I/O expander using SPI was prototyped, but the final design uses two 74HC595 shift registers coupled with a simple driver circuit implemented in the PSOC as a write-only 16-bit port expander.
+Initially a Microchip MCP23S17 I/O expander using SPI was prototyped, but the final design uses two 74HC595 shift registers coupled with a simple driver circuit implemented in the PSoC as a write-only 16-bit port expander.
 Each 595 shift register implemets 8 bits (4 row + 4 column) required for one channel.
-These are daisy-chained, so that the PSOC clocks 16 bits out in one operation and then strobes the register clock line to simultaneously present all 16 bits to the current generation circuits.
+These are daisy-chained, so that the PSoC clocks 16 bits out in one operation and then strobes the register clock line to simultaneously present all 16 bits to the current generation circuits.

 ![TS Output Logic](/Images/Readout_output_20230703.png)